jaumeortola/languagetool-msword10-addin/README.md

 * The possible errors and suggestions for replacement are shown in a dialog box.

 ### Limitations
 * The errors are not underlined or highlighted in the text.
 This is a desirable feature, but it is too difficult to implement, with the technology used here, without causing unwanted effects on the operation of MS Word.
+* Instead of choosing one the suggestions shown in the dialog box, you can edit the piece of text where the error is found.
+In some cases, this replacement can affect the text format.

 ### License
 * LGPL 2.1 o posterior.